xfiveco/css-on-sails-framework/README.md

 CSS on Sails Framework
 ======================

-CSS on Sails Framework is a simple and flexible framework used as the foundation for XHTMLized projects in 2010 - 2014.
-It's soon to be replaced with more flexible solution.
+CSS on Sails Framework was a simple and flexible framework used as the foundation for XHTMLized projects in 2010 - 2013.
+It's now replaced with [XH Generator](https://github.com/xhtmlized/generator-xh).

-In the meanwhile, this is a new, open source version of the framework with some additional improvements.

 ## Editorconfig